apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Kennedy family brushes off RFK Jr.’s campaign as they endorse Biden**
+**Critic’s Notebook: The Compellingly Packaged Cowardice of ‘Civil War’**

-You can read more about it [here](https://www.cnn.com/2024/04/18/politics/biden-kennedy-family-endorsements-rfk-jr/index.html).
+You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-reviews/civil-war-controversy-alex-garland-kirsten-dunst-politics-1235876949/).

 ## Requirements
 - Python 3.8